UKHomeOffice/application-container-platform/docs/services.md

 ## VPN

-For security reasons, ACP services run behind a VPN using the OpenVPN protocol.
+For security reasons, most ACP services run behind a VPN using the OpenVPN protocol.

-Download VPN Profiles from the [ACP VPN][acp_vpn].
+Download VPN Profiles from [ACP VPN][acp_vpn].
 The kube-platform profile provides you with access to ACP services.
+If you also need access to the production environment, raise a request on [ACP Support][support].

 Note that in addition to a VPN profile, some environments require access rights.
-If you want to also manage production namespaces, raise a support ticket.
+Contact your project administrator for more information.

 kube-platform profiles expire after 72 hours, after which you must download a new kube-platform profile to continue accessing ACP services.